Bank of England (Appointment of Governor) Bill

 Groups Affected

-• The House of Commons Treasury Committee: Gains increased power and responsibility in the appointment and removal of the Bank of England Governor.
+- The House of Commons Treasury Committee: Gains significant influence over the appointment and dismissal of the Bank of England Governor.

-• The Governor of the Bank of England: Their appointment and removal process is subject to parliamentary approval.
+- The Governor of the Bank of England: Appointment and dismissal become subject to parliamentary oversight.

 Powered by nyModel